kristifidani/map_reduce_data_processing/README.md

 1. **Task Description**

-   Calculate the Frobenius norm of the matrix using a MapReduce approach.
+   - Goal: Calculate the Frobenius norm of the matrix using a MapReduce approach.
 The norm is calculated by summing the squares of elements in the same row in one reducer and computing the Frobenius norm in another reducer.
+   - Output Frobenius norm

 1. **Dependencies**